Doc077/melonly-php/README.md

 #### Services

 Additional directory containing service pattern classes.
 It is not directly related to Melonly but it's rather a convention.
 If you don't use services you can delete this directory.

-### storage

-There are placed cache and temporary files.

 ## Console Interface